Gitphiyi/Phi-Database/REPORT.md

 ### 3.2 Storage Manager

-The two building blocks I stored things in my database were heap files and pages.
-Every heap file contained a fixed number of pages and each page was a set amount of data which I set to 128 bytes as default for testing and scaled higher for rows and such.
-This is obviously an obscenely small amount of bytes to set a page, but conceptually it served its purpose.
-The way it would work is that the table had insert and read row operations that served as the basic operations of read and write that every storage op needs.
-These then work on top of the HeapFile to basically determine where the data actually is to read it or concatenate on top of the existing HeapFiles with rows to allow future reads find it.
-The heap files each had a small metadata header where it would keep track of how many records are currently in the file and a pointer to the heap file when the table is larger than the size of a heap file.
-I realized late that this wasn't very IO optimal as if data was in one of the last heap files then I would sequentially have to do that many IOs to get to it.
-In addition, I would then have to do the additional IO to actually pull the page from disk into memory.
-At the time, I believed that I could heavily rely on the Page Cache to reduce the IOs made, but looking back in hindsight, this assumption was not true.
-During the creation of HeapFile, I had to grapple with another problem which was whether the HeapFile should always read from disk or should it always try to pass through and read from the PageCache first.
-I ended up deciding that the table was in charge of checking the cache for a cheaper read from memory and when inserting a row the table would write through the cache but ultimately use the HeapFile path.
-I chose to do it in this fashion because the HeapFile should not be an interface over the Page Cache but over the disk.
-The Page Cache in a sense is "memory" for a database, and as such the table should always attempt to go through it, but ultimately it is not the responsibility of the HeapFile to peek into the cache to get the data.
-From building this, I realized that the system of a database really is very similar to the model of an OS except it is a "memory first" type of design.
+The two building blocks I used for storage are heap files and fixed-size pages.
+Each heap file contains a fixed number of pages, and each page has a configurable size (128 bytes for early testing, scaled up for realistic workloads).
+That tiny size is obviously impractical in production but kept the concepts manageable.
+Tables expose insert/read-row operations, and those operations sit on top of HeapFile, which is responsible for locating the correct page or appending new ones.
+Every heap file keeps a small metadata header with the record count and a pointer to the next heap file when the table grows beyond a single file.

+I realized late that this layout is not very I/O optimal: if a record lives in one of the last heap files, the engine may need to traverse each file sequentially before issuing yet another I/O to read the page itself.
+I originally assumed the page cache would hide most of that cost, but that assumption turned out to be wrong.
+Another design debate was whether HeapFile should consult the page cache directly.
+I ultimately decided the table layer owns cache lookups because HeapFile is conceptually an interface to disk, not memory.
+The page cache behaves like the database's memory hierarchy, and the table code should try it first, but HeapFile should not peek into it.
+Building this component reinforced how similar database storage is to an OS design except that the emphasis is "memory first."

 ### 3.3 Query Executor

-This essentially acted as a Generator function in python.
-Through some basic research, I decided to just use the Volcano iterator model as it is the most common iterator model, and it basically runs through the RA tree applying operations in a sort of functional paradigm.
-I implemented the basic operations like SeqScan, IndexScan, FilterOp, ProjectOp, LimitOp, CrossProductOp, NestedLoopJoin.
+This component essentially acts like a generator function in Python.
+After some research I chose the Volcano iterator model because it is ubiquitous and maps cleanly to relational algebra: each operator exposes open/next/close and pulls tuples from its children.
+I implemented the basic operators like SeqScan, FilterOp, ProjectOp, LimitOp, CrossProductOp, and NestedLoopJoin.

 ```cpp
 struct StorageOps {